iter8-tools/iter8/mkdocs/docs/tutorials/deployments/slo-validation-ghaction.md

 The above command creates [an Iter8 experiment](../../concepts/whatisiter8.md#what-is-an-iter8-experiment) that generates requests, collects latency and error rate metrics for the candidate version of the app, and verifies that the candidate satisfies mean latency (50 msec), error rate (0.0), 95th percentile tail latency (100 msec) SLOs.

 In the above command, the *USERNAME* environment variable was defined during setup.
-After the Iter8 experiment validates SLOs for the candidate, it uses the GitHub token (also provided during setup) to promote the candidate to production using a GitHub pull-request.
+After the Iter8 experiment validates SLOs for the candidate, it uses the GitHub token (also provided during setup) to trigger a GitHub Actions workflow.
+The workflow in turn creates a GitHub pull request for promoting the candidate as the latest stable version.

 ## 5. View and observe experiment
 View the Iter8 experiment as described [here](../../getting-started/first-experiment.md#2-create-iter8-experiment).
 Observe the experiment by following [these steps](../../getting-started/first-experiment.md#3-observe-experiment).
 Ensure correct namespace (`staging`) is used.

-## 6. Review Iter8's PR
+## 6. Review PR
-Once the experiment completes, you can visit your fork at https://github.com/$USERNAME/iter8/pulls to review the pull-request created by Iter8.
+Once the experiment completes, you can visit your fork at https://github.com/$USERNAME/iter8/pulls to review the GitHub pull request created by the GitHub Actions workflow.

 ## 7. Cleanup